 Michael Sandonato is an experienced trial lawyer, who has served as lead trial counsel in patent litigations in district courts across the country, the U.S. International Trade Commission (ITC) and arbitrations.
 He has been praised by clients as a "terrific" lawyer (Chambers 2016) who is “extremely smart and client-focused” (Best Lawyers, 2015) who “always proposes thoughtful and creative strategies” (Legal 500, 2012).

 Michael is equally adept at representing both patent owners and accused infringers, and has an established reputation as a "winner" who “puts his clients’ needs first” (Best Lawyers, 2015).
 As one client said, “In my 15 years of working with Mike, I and our executive team have been impressed by the professionalism, legal acumen, attitude and client-focused approach to his work” (Managing Intellectual Property IP Stars, 2015).

 Michael's clients include Canon, Dentsply Sirona, Prudential and Rohde & Schwarz, among many others.
-His litigation work has involved technologies such as digital cameras, dental imaging systems, graphical user interfaces, laser toner cartridges, software for managing digital music, smartphones, dental imaging systems, financial products and electronic test equipment.
+His litigation work has involved technologies such as digital cameras, dental imaging systems, graphical user interfaces, laser toner cartridges, software for managing digital music, smartphones, financial products and electronic test equipment.